 - The rent amount and frequency of payments

-- The mode of payment, and the account to which payment is to be made
+- Payment mode and the account to which payment is to be made

-- Any fees to be paid (including any commission for property agents) if applicable
+- Any fees to be paid (eg. commission for property agents)

-What to look out for in a TA
+What to look out for in a rental tenancy agreement in Singapore?

-In addition to the above, many TAs include clauses regarding:
+In addition to the above, many rental contracts in Singapore include clauses regarding:

-- Payment for utilities (find out if this includes internet access – some agreements only cover water and light)
+- Payment for utilities (find out if this is included in the rent; if yes, find out if it includes internet access — some agreements only cover water and electricity)

 - Insurance matters (note that the landlord’s home content insurance may not extend to cover tenants)